FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ##### CHUNK 2

-- Test email (nodemailer) and sms functionality.
+- Try to recreate the course title error.
+Admin children are fine....
+Problem is either the message Admin Summary.
-- Build the messaging platform where contact info will be retrieved from server.
+- Facelift course form updates , especially the buttons.
-- Finalize on authentication by sending SMS and email to the user , using email to login , impoving user search logic as an admin can also be a tutor.
+- Crosscheck form CRUD functionalities.
-- Cleanup update form logic especially the courseForm.
-Ensure CRUD functionalites for all forms are working.
-Cleanup console.logs().
+- Improve user hunt logic as an admin while logging in can also be a tutor.
-- Correct back btn by saving the from variable where needbe
+- Cleanup console.logs().
 - Release software for user feedback.
-- Scrap away student authentication only tutor and admin to login.
+- Improve navigation bar to change styling dynamically , Ensure user registration confirmation upon registering.
 - Build church app backend with inspiration from Elimu Hub sidebar and porfolio form and card components.
 - Create resources interface and test upload to S3 Bucket.
 - Find a better way of not going to s3 uploader without lesson or resource name.